News

 Cómo Los Comerciantes De Rhode Island Mantienen Atractivas Las Calles Principales

-Similarly, in Portsmouth, Deny Eftekhar, owner of Cory Farms Past and Presents, leverages her spacious property to host events like antique car shows and vintage sales that draw visitors from afar.
-Her farm-like setting, complete with gardens and barns, offers a charming alternative to typical retail spaces and fosters community connections through partnerships with neighboring businesses and local artists.
-Both efforts highlight how Rhode Island merchants are investing in their neighborhoods to enhance the appeal of main street shopping districts.
+Similarly, in Portsmouth, Deny Eftekhar of Cory Farms Past and Presents leverages her two-acre property to host events like antique car shows and vintage sales that draw visitors from afar.
+Her farmstead features gardens and barns that create a welcoming, family-friendly atmosphere, contrasting with typical strip malls.
+Eftekhar also fosters community connections by collaborating with local artists and other merchants.
+Together, these entrepreneurs exemplify efforts across Rhode Island to strengthen small business districts, enhancing both economic vitality and neighborhood character.